Digital divide in the United States: Demographic breakdown

 Global context: Digital divide and the Digital divide by continent, area and country.

-As of June 2020, NTIA reports that 4 out of 5 Americans have internet access.
+The 2023 NTIA Internet Use Survey found that 83 percent of people age 3 and older in the United States used the internet, up from 80 percent in 2021.
+Twelve percent lived in households without any internet connection, down from 14 percent in 2021.
+Adoption remained unequal by income: 73 percent of people in households earning less than $25,000 used the internet, and 54 percent had both fixed and mobile connections, compared with 80 percent of people in households earning at least $100,000 who had both types of connection.
 While internet access has increased in the past couple decades, there are disparities between demographic factors such as geography (urban versus rural), gender, age, race, class, and disability.
-In 2021, the Pew Research Center reported that 7% of Americans, approximately 23 million people, do not use the Internet and 23% do not have access to a broadband connection at home.

 Gender

 By 2001, women had surpassed men as the majority of the online United States population.
 When controlling for income, levels of education, and employment, it turns out that women are clearly more enthusiastic ICT users than men.
 The 2009 Census data suggests that potential disparities in gendered connectivity have become nearly non-existent; 73% of female citizens three years and older compared to 74% of males could access the Internet from their home.

 Women in the United States are taking advantage of the freelance employment opportunities the Internet offers.
 For example, a report in 2018 stated that women make up the majority of online shop owners on Etsy, and the majority of hosts on Airbnb.

 Although more women in the United States use the Internet than men, there still remains significant gender gaps in content creation and website development.
 For example, a 2013 survey found that about 27% of Wikipedia editors from the U.S. were female.
 In 2009, a Wikimedia Foundation survey revealed that 6% of editors who made more than 500 edits were female, with the average male editor having twice as many edits.